 Instructions

-- Add 12 ounces of egg whites to a large bowl attached to your standing mixer (or use your hand mixer).
-Using the whisk attachment, mix egg whites on medium speed for 1 minute.
+- Add 12 ounces of egg whites to a large bowl attached to your standing mixer (or use your hand mixer) using the whisk attachment.
+Mix the egg whites on medium speed for one minute.

-- Add salt, cream of tartar, lemon juice, and vanilla to egg whites and continue mixing on medium-high speed for another 1 minute.
-Slowly add the remaining 6 ounces of sugar while the mixer is mixing and mix for another 1-2 minutes until egg whites form weak peaks and the mixture is pourable.
+- Slowly add 3/4 cup of sugar while the mixer is on and mix for another 1-2 minutes until the egg whites form weak peaks and the mixture is pourable.
 Do not overmix.
-Stiff peak will affect the cake's ability to rise.
+Stiff peaks will affect the cake's ability to rise.
 You want weak peaks that are still pourable.
 Remove the bowl from the mixer.

-- Pour the mixture into a 9" inch non-stick angel food cake pan.
-See alternative pan options in the Notes section.
-Do NOT grease the pan.
+- Pour the mixture into the angel food cake pan.
+Again, do NOT grease the pan.

 - Add the cake to the oven and bake for 35-40 minutes until a toothpick inserted into the center comes out clean.